Syntax details for the DB1 (databases) course at HdM Stuttgart

 You can also use conditions based on the subquery

-is the equivalent of a switch case.):
+(insert first is the equivalent of a switch case.):

-it is possible to create if/else
+Using case it is possible to create if/else

 constructs:

-is also useful for conditional grouping:
+case is also useful for conditional grouping:

-also evaluates to an expression, so you can use
+case also evaluates to an expression, so you can use

 it for conditional updates:

-You can extract substrings with substr
+You can extract substrings with substr:

 select substr('Alex', 1, 1) from dual;

-Stuff like select upper('uwu') from dual
+Stuff like select upper('uwu') from dual can come in

 handy.

-it is possible to round numbers (returns
+Using round it is possible to round numbers (returns

 5.23):

-You can use replace
+You can use replace to replace strings:

-You can use the floor
+You can use the floor, round and

-functions to get rounded values.
+ceil functions to get rounded values.

-generated by default as identity
+generated by default as identity is quite useful for

 auto-incrementing columns such as PKs:

-is the same but does
+generated always as identity is the same but does

 not allow setting it manually.

-to show the schema for a
+You can use desc mytable to show the schema for a

 table.

-can be used to add columns using
+alter table can be used to add columns using

 add: